 This discussion addresses the law governing the making and distribution of multiple photocopies for students’ academic use or “course packets.”
 Increased use of course packets over the past years, changes in methods of obtaining permissions to copy works, and recent court decisions make it imperative that members of the University understand how the law applies.

 University policy requires all members of the Yale community to comply with the U.S. Copyright Act and related copyright laws.
 Respect for intellectual property rights is a shared value of the Yale community.
 Furthermore, violations of the law can result in liability for substantial damages to the copyright holder (and in extreme cases even criminal penalties).

 The use of any copyrighted materials in course packets requires permission from the copyright holder unless the material falls under the definition of “fair use” or is in the public domain.
 As discussed below, the surest way to avoid violations is to obtain permission from the copyright owner before using any copyrighted materials.
 However, this area of the law is complex and not entirely settled, and to adopt strict and inflexible rules on copyright compliance would, in some cases, impose burdens on faculty and students beyond those required by the law.
 This memorandum describes when permission is clearly not required and explains the fair use factors to be considered in evaluating whether copyright permission is required.
 In general, the standards for determining fair use are extremely subjective and difficult to evaluate.
-The OGC has created the Fair Use Tool to aid in your evaluation.
+The OGC has a Fair Use Tool to aid in your evaluation.
 One should err on the side of caution by seeking permission from the copyright holder before making or having multiple copies made for students’ academic use.

 Please contact the OGC if you have any questions about understanding how the copyright laws may apply to your situation.